This article has been updated from a previous version.

-To get your full G licence, you must pass a road test, similar to the G2 test, but more advanced and will include driving skills like parallel parking and highway driving (however, due to a COVID-related backlog, the parallel parking portion of the exam and some other skill tests have been temporarily lifted).
+Getting your full G licence requires you to pass another road test similar to the G2 test, except it’s more advanced and will include driving skills such as parallel parking and highway driving (however, due to a COVID-related backlog, the parallel parking portion of the exam and some other skill tests have been temporarily lifted).
 The G licence test runs a little longer at about 30 minutes.

 Highway driving is an important part of the full G licence road test because it ensures you can drive on the highway at high speeds.
 Most of the test evaluates how you enter, merge onto, drive along, and exit expressways where the speed limit exceeds 80 km/hr.
-However, basic driving skills are also examined, such as:
+Basic driving skills are also evaluated, including:

 - Proper signalling and speed